Thursday, August 31, 2017

 Transparency

 There have always been kiss-and-tell books on bestseller lists, but social media has elevated voyeuristic reading to a new level.
-This book operates on the assumption that by zeroing in on one messed up story we can draw conclusions about all kinds of people in this particular social set, the transplanted "hillbillies" of Eastern Kentucky and Tennessee who migrated a generation or two earlier to the Rust Belt, a region economically challenged now with few ways out for many.
+This book operates on the assumption that by zeroing in on one messed up story we can draw conclusions about all kinds of people in this particular social set, the transplanted "hillbillies" of Eastern Kentucky and Tennessee who migrated a generation or two earlier to the Rust Belt, a region now economically challenged with few ways out for many.

-Apparent Authenticity
+Authenticity

 The story rings true because he just tells it like it was.
-He is exceedingly candid, possibly urged on my the publisher who sensed that there are profits to be mined from stories like this.
+He is exceedingly candid, possibly urged on by the publisher who sensed that there are profits to be mined from stories like this.
 I think here of Thomas Wolfe's You Can't Go Home Again, which was sequel to Look Homeward, Angel.
 Though Wolfe recast his rural life experiences as a fictional narrative, there were too many places where real life people had been reflected unfavorably, and recognizably, in the story.
 I can't help but wonder how Vance's friends, family and neighbors reacted to this mucky tale.

 American Tragedy